mqasimkh/layered_testbench/README.md

 - The DUT `mem`, connected to the interface
 - The test environment `env`, which controls the whole simulation

 Inside the `initial` block, the environment is created and passed the interface and transaction count.
 Then `env.run()` is called to start the simulation.

 ---

 ## Test Result

-Ran the test by setting count to **771 transactions**.
+Ran the test by setting count to **771 transactions** on Cadence Xcellium.
 All transactions passed through the driver, DUT, and scoreboard with **no errors**.
+Screenshot

 ---

 ## Screenshots

-### ✅ Waveform or Simulation Log

 ![Simulation Output 1](screenshots/1.jpeg)